webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 === Feed KuantoKusta for WooCommerce - Free ===
 Contributors: webdados, ptwooplugins
-Tags: marketplace, feed, comparison, ecommerce, portugal Requires at least: 5.4
+Tags: marketplace, feed, comparison, e-commerce, Portugal Requires at least: 5.4
 Tested up to: 6.7
 Requires PHP: 7.0
-Stable tag: 3.3
+Stable tag: 3.4
 License: GPLv3

-This plugin allows you to generate a WooCommerce product feed to submit to Kuanto Kusta, a portuguese price comparison website and marketplace.
+This plugin allows you to generate a WooCommerce product feed to submit to Kuanto Kusta, a Portuguese price comparison website and marketplace.

 == Description ==